 - Hepatitis B vaccination or waiver to decline

 - Without showing proof of the required immunizations or signing the acceptable waivers, you will not be able to register for classes.
-Residential students will not receive a housing assignment without showing proof of meningitis immunization.
 Visit the Immunizations page for more information.

 If you have health insurance coverage, be sure to bring your insurance card to campus.
 It is a good idea to become familiar with your plan and know the details of your coverage before you need to access health care.

 If you do not have coverage but are interested in signing up for a health insurance

 plan, we fully support that choice!
 If you are required to carry medical insurance

 to register for classes, you can enroll in the USF Student Medical Insurance Plan

 that provides worldwide coverage.
 More information on these student populations by